Jasonzhou97/tp/docs/DeveloperGuide.md

 **MSS**
 1. User queries to edit the reservation with valid ID.
 2. System displays all reservations of today and tomorrow with the edited reservation inside a reservation edited message.
-[Could be with active fxml element]
+[Could be with active fxml element] <br>
 Use case ends.

 **Extensions** <br>